gnagar/awt-devops-workshop/instructions.md

-## Commands for the workshop
+## Instructions for the refresher workshop

-We will use the Lubuntu VM we had used earlier in the session
+We will use the same Lubuntu VM we had used earlier in the session - the following instructions assume that you have that setup on your individual machines.

+### Boot up the VM

+- Open VirtualBox (do not upgrade when and if prompted)
+- Double click on the workshop VM listed on the left panel
+- Follow the below instructions

 ### Install jre 8 on the VM